 After it has the TGT it fronts up to the domain controller asking for a service ticket the thing the user wants to access.

-In the case of over-pass-hash, we are generating the things that would get us that original TGT in memory on the windows client (making a fake bracelet), then fronting up to the domain controller for a service ticket to the thing we want access to, and automatically getting the TGT back as part of the exchange so that we can go on and request all access we want to other things.
+In the case of over-pass-hash, we are generating the things that would get us that original TGT in memory on the Windows client (making a fake bracelet), then contacting the domain controller for a service ticket to the thing we want access to, and automatically getting the TGT back as part of the exchange so that we can go on and request all access we want to other things.

 Its worth noting that you can actually perform a similar thing with the users AES keys if you happened to be in an elevated position and able to use dcsync (that is, you have sync rights on the domain head of the domain you are working with).